-The site of the BreastCheck clinic is at the northwest corner of the South Infirmary-Victoria Hospital campus.
-Its urban context consists of a prominent street corner where neighbouring structures are generally large in scale.
-Long views to and from the site are available down Angelsea Street and South Terrace.
-The brief was in three parts: client, staff and operational.
+The site for this project is at the northwest corner of the South Infirmary-Victoria Hospital campus.
+The urban context consists of a prominent street corner where neighbouring structures are generally large in scale.
+Long views to and from the site are available down Anglesea Street and South Terrace.

 Consideration of the context and the brief prompted a plan in the form of an elongated rectangle and a cross section that is four storeys high.
 It comprises a ‘head’ and ‘tail’ joined by a vertical circulation and service core.
 The most important elements of the brief are located in the ‘head’ where they can enjoy the view down South Terrace; the less important ones are in the ‘tail’.
 A central corridor subdivides the ‘tail’ into a wide bay facing north over Hibernian Road and a narrow bay facing south over a garden.
-The three parts of the brief are also zoned in section.
-The ground floor is raised above the level of the flood plain, requiring steps and a ramp to reach the main entrance.
+The three parts of the brief – client, staff, and operational – are also zoned in section.
+The ground floor is raised above the level of the flood plain in which the building sits, requiring steps and a ramp to reach the main entrance.